ros2/domain_bridge/doc/design.md

 Though, it is possible that some messages may be missed during the re-creation of the subscription.

 Pros:
-- Better suited to systems where publishers are created/destroyed during runtime
+- Better suited to systems where publishers with different QoS settings are created/destroyed during runtime

 Cons:
-- Not obvious how to handle missing out on messages during subscription re-creation
+- Not obvious how to handle missing messages during subscription re-creation
 - Substantially more complex to implement.